 On Tuesday, a health care worker at the Bartlett Regional Hospital in Juneau, Alaska, experienced a serious allergic reaction soon after getting the Pfizer Covid-19 vaccine.
 The middle-aged woman was hospitalized overnight and was given medications such as antihistamine to alleviate her suffering due to the side effects of the jab as the symptoms “progressed to an elevated heart rate and shortness of breath”.
+If you have experienced serious drug injury as a result of medical negligence, complete a Free Case Evaluation from an injury lawyer immediately.

 This woman even has no history of anaphylaxis, a severe and life-threatening allergic reaction to medicine or food, before she was given the shot; as what the health officials have stated during the press briefing yesterday.
 According to the emergency doctor named Dr. Lindy Jones, “She had a red, flushed rash over her face and torso…” that’s why she was moved to the intensive care unit and was given an emergency injection of epinephrine.
 The next day the woman was already “stable” and was already “off all medications”, that’s according to the health officials.
 But because of this, the head of the Covid-19 response at Centers for Disease Control and Prevention (CDC) advised the woman to “skip the second dose”.